 Taller Fences: As explained below, we don’t see the point of 7.5 or 8-foot deer fences, being convinced that 7 feet is plenty.
 But some people want taller fences; and it’s easy to convert fences with rodent barriers into taller fences.
 You just use slightly taller posts and raise the poly fencing.
 So we do offer 7.5 and 8-foot poly fences with rodent barriers.
 Prices range from $3.00 to $5.00 per foot.

-Swimming Pool Fences and Elk Exclusion Fences:We don’t offer kits for these fences, but we do provide all the parts needed to build them, plus guidance on how to install them.
+Swimming Pool Fences and Elk Exclusion Fences:We don’t offer kits for these swimming pool or elk exclusion fences, but we do provide all the parts needed to build them, plus guidance on how to install them.
 We also provide free quotes, including a listing of all the parts needed for your specific fence.
-(See elk fencing, swimming pool fences, quotes on elk fences, and quotes on swimming pool fences.)
+(See elk exclusion fences, swimming pool fences, quotes on elk exclusion fences, and quotes on swimming pool fences.)